hbstack/site/content/docs/sites/index.md

   - HB
 ---

+Sharing with us about your sites built with HB, once the request is approved, your sites will be shown on our homepage and this page.

 ## How to Add My Sites?

 Create a data file with following format to describe your site under the [/data/sites/](https://github.com/hbstack/site/blob/main/data/sites/) folder, then create a PR and waiting for reviewing and merging.